fauust/ansible-role-mariadb/README.md

 and
 [`community.mysql.mysql_db`](https://docs.ansible.com/ansible/latest/collections/community/mysql/mysql_db_module.html)
 ansible modules that depend on [PyMySQL](https://github.com/PyMySQL/PyMySQL).
 Only Python 3.X versions are supported and tested.
-Python 2.7 is probalbly working but not tested.
+Python 2.7 is probably working but not tested.

 ### pre-commit